Lavaca County Jail May 28-29, 2019

 There was also a lot of knocking, pinging and door closing sounds throughout the night.
 I think most of these sounds were simply residual and imprinted.

 The first floor is the largest area with a lot of spaces to explore.
 Downstairs you will find the booking office, the sheriff's office, and bedroom the newer 6 jail cells.
 Downstairs in the newer jail cells is where I recorded an extraordinarily loud cracking, metallic sound that reverberated with great force.
 In the main hallway, that leads to the back offices and kitchen I caught a shadow figure, just at my peripheral vision, that seemed to dart out of the booking area across the hall to the visiting room.
 Even though I did spend a considerable amount of time in the sheriff's office and bedroom, I did not document any activity, in fact, it was quite serene.
 I did not feel the very back (newer) office space and the kitchen were active at all, so I did not explore those areas.

 I also did explore the grounds outside of the jail, which by around 3 am was a bit more pleasant, it was a bit cooler, however, I did not get a sense that anything was going on.

 Upstairs is the most oppressive part of the jail and it was the area that gave me the best sense that something could get going.
 I honestly can't imagine being locked up in such a dark, claustrophobic environment and not develop a severe case of anxiety, panic attacks, and abject depression.
-Although the cells are ample enough to move about, the medieval flat bar cell walls allowed only a sliver of light to enter the cell.
+Although the cells are ample enough to move about, the flat bar cell lattice walls allowed only a sliver of light to enter the cell.
 Even in the daytime, or with all the overhead lights on, it is extremely dark.
 If you are claustrophobic, you may want to re-think this location, or at least, really mentally prepare yourself.